mor1/databox-store-blob/README.md

 The datastore exposes an HTTP-based API on port 8080 and a WebSocket based API for live data.

-#HTTP API
+#API APP Facing

+##The data source catalog
+    Method: GET
+    URL: /cat
+    Parameters: none
+    Notes: will return the latest data source cataloge in Hypercat format.

 ##Time series data (NOTE this may move to /ts after mozfest)
-    Method: POST
-    URL: /api/data/
-    Parameters: Raw JSON body containing elements as follows {sensor_id: <sensor ID>, vendor_id: <vendor ID>, data: <json blob to store>}
-    Notes: The vendor_id and sensor_id must be valid and related entries in the databox directory in order for the data to be accepted

     Method: POST
     URL: /api/data/latest
     Parameters: Raw JSON body containing elements as follows {sensor_id: <sensor ID>